-Substance Unit MCL MCLG Highest Detected Level Major Sources Violation?
-Total Coliform Samples Presence in less than 5% of samples taken on a monthly basis 0 1.7% Naturally present in the environment.
-No E. coli bacteria Samples Routine and repeat sample total coliform positive, and one is also fecal or E. coli positive 0 0 Human or animal fecal waste No
+Substance Unit Highest Detected Level Major Sources Violation?
+Total Coliform Samples 0.8% Naturally present in the environment No E. Coli Bacteria li Bacteria Samples 0 0 0 Human or animal fecal waste No

 Disinfectants and Disinfection By-Products

 The BWL adds chloramine to its water at the conditioning plant to protect against bacterial growth.
 Chloramine is used instead of other disinfectant options because it minimizes the number and level of chlorination by-products, persists better in the distribution system and leaves little or no unpleasant odor and taste.
 The following table lists the chloramine levels and disinfection by-products created by the reaction of our chloramine treatment and naturally occurring organic compounds.
 The chloramine levels and the disinfection by-products were measured in the distribution system.